alpacahq/alpaca-ts/README.md

 import { AlpacaClient, AlpacaStream } from '@master-chief/alpaca'
 ```

-Import with ESM from a CDN:
+Import with ESM from CDN (works with Deno):

-> Works with Deno, all typings are provided.

 ```typescript
 import { AlpacaClient } from 'https://cdn.skypack.dev/@master-chief/alpaca?dts'